ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 ## Running applications using Maven

-- #### Using CloudKarafka
+> **Note**: you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#start-environment)

 - **producer-kafka**

-    - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:

-    - Export your `CloudKarafka` credentials to those environment variables
+  - Run application:
     ```
-      export KAFKA_URL=...
-      export CLOUDKARAFKA_USERNAME=...
-      export CLOUDKARAFKA_PASSWORD=...
-      ```

-    - Run the Maven command below to start the application
-      ```
     ./mvnw clean spring-boot:run --projects spring-kafka/producer-kafka \
-        -Dspring-boot.run.jvmArguments="-Dserver.port=9080" \
-        -Dspring-boot.run.profiles=cloudkarafka
-      ```

-  - **consumer-kafka**

-    - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

-    - Export your `CloudKarafka` credentials to those environment variables
-      ```
-      export KAFKA_URL=...
-      export CLOUDKARAFKA_USERNAME=...
-      export CLOUDKARAFKA_PASSWORD=...
-      ```

-    - Run the Maven command below to start the application
-      ```
-      ./mvnw clean spring-boot:run --projects spring-kafka/consumer-kafka \
-        -Dspring-boot.run.jvmArguments="-Dserver.port=9081" \
-        -Dspring-boot.run.profiles=cloudkarafka
-      ```

-- #### Using Kafka running locally

-  > **Note**: you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#using-kafka-running-locally)

-  - **producer-kafka**

-    - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

-    - Run application
-      ```
-      ./mvnw clean spring-boot:run --projects spring-kafka/producer-kafka \
       -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
     ```

 - **consumer-kafka**

-    - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+  - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:

-    - Run application
+  - Run application:
     ```
     ./mvnw clean spring-boot:run --projects spring-kafka/consumer-kafka \
       -Dspring-boot.run.jvmArguments="-Dserver.port=9081"
     ```

 ## Running applications as Docker containers

 - ### Build application's Docker image

-  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:

-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
     - JVM
       ```
       ./docker-build-spring-kafka.sh